pluresideas/api-emergency-incident/docs/improvements.md

 - implement  update (with one of Hibernate lock mode like optimistic)
 - add weather service url to config (property file, system/env prop)
 - handle errors for weather service url
 - enrich get all API
+- write tests for weather api/enrichment